-- With the help of a cotton ball, clean the inner ear of all the affected dogs or pets to get rid of debris.
+- With the help of a cotton ball, clean the affected dogs or pets’ inner ear to get rid of debris.
 They appear as dark and waxy substances often resembling ground coffee.
-If the substance tends to stick to the walls of the ear, you can loosen it with mineral oil.
+If the substance tends to stick to the ear walls, you can loosen it with mineral oil.

 - Once the ears are clean, apply the prescribed parasiticide directly into the dog’s ear to kill and remove ear mites.
-In case of a very severe infection, some antibiotics may be prescribed to help in the recovery process.
+Some antibiotics may be prescribed to help in the recovery process in case of a very severe infection.

 - Your veterinarian will also include a prescription for subsequent treatments.
 You’ll be informed of the frequency of administering the medications.

 - Washing your dog regularly can help remove ear mites from their body even before they get into their ears.
 Veterinarians encourage washing pets with shampoo and water at least once a week to disinfect them.